 Treatments for allergies in western allopathic medicine are considered palliative and assume using anti-allergy medicines, either prescription or OTC.
-The treatment options for allergies can vary depending on what types of reactions you experience.
+The treatment options for allergies can vary depending on the types of reactions you experience.
 Medical therapies are often available for sensitivities, but allergy treatment is sometimes very unconventional.
-Listed below are different options for Treatment for allergies.
+Listed below are different options for treatment for allergies.

-We consider several types of pharmaceutical drugs as medicine for allergies available both over-the-counter and by prescription to help ease and treat symptoms of allergies.
+We consider several types of pharmaceutical drugs as medicines for allergies available both over-the-counter and by prescription to help ease and treat symptoms of allergies.
 Listed below are effective medicines for allergies: